 William also gave lands to the Church because the Pope had supported William in his claim to the English throne.
 One of the first promises William kept was to build an abbey to celebrate his victory.
 He chose the site of the Battle of Hastings and the abbey became known as Battle Abbey.
 It is said that the high altar was built at the place where King Harold lost his life.

 William wanted to raise money in his new kingdom, so he made the Saxons pay taxes.
 In 1086 he ordered a survey and his men went all over the country writing down exactly what everyone owned in land, cattle, crops and tools so that he knew exactly how much people could pay.
 When all the information had been collected, it was written down and is known as the Domesday Book.

 Life gradually returned to normal.
 Ordinary people lived in wooden buildings and these gradually rotted away, so that we cannot see exactly what they looked like.
 However, the barons wanted more permanent buildings than the hastily built timber castles put up soon after the Battle of Hastings.
 Soon castles, churches, cathedrals, abbeys and monasteries were being built in stone.
 Some of the stone was brought across from Caen in France.
 The Normans brought their own style of building and decorating with them too.
 Some of their castles and cathedrals took a very long time to build, but we can still see many of them today.
-The style of the building at that time is called ROMANESQUE.
-You can see beautiful examples in the Story of Reading Gallery at the Museum.
+The style of the building at that time is called Romanesque.
+You can see beautiful examples in the Story of Reading Gallery.

 We should remember that William the Conqueror was not only King of England, he also ruled Normandy and he spent a lot of time there.
 Barons and knights in England spoke French for many years, and most writing was in Latin or French.
 The ordinary people spoke in their own Saxon language, and the Chroniclers continued to write in it until the reign of William's grandson Henry II.